 This week is designed for intermediate level riders, guiding you around the greatest climbs made famous by the Tour de France.
-We’re blessed with having so many options from the door to stretch your limits and keep you hungry from more.
+We’re blessed with having so many options from the door to stretch your limits and keep you hungry for more.
 If you’ve ridden in the mountains before and are comfortable riding 4-5 hours per day then this is the week for you.
 We won’t be racing up any climbs so you can set your own pace and we’ll be there to support you all the way to the summit.
-Typically each day consists of 1 to 3 climbs, 100km to 130km around 2,000m of ascending.
-We’ve structured the week to allow recovery time following bigger days so you can truly enjoy this beautiful region and get the most from the week.
+Typically days consist of 2 climbs, are around 100km in length with between 2,000m to 2,500m of ascending, giving yourself time to challenge yourself but (most importantly) enjoy this beautiful region.

 Day 1 - Collection from Toulouse airport at midday, bike build and light spin to loosen the legs and get ready for the week

 Day 2 - Col du Soulor and Col d’Aubisque including Cirque du Litor > 105km / 2,000m elevation

 Day 3 - Hourquette d’Ancizan and Col d’Aspin from Campan > 110km 2,000m elevation